lsseong/algo-bin/container/readme.md

 1. A container that runs a trading strategy (algo-container.jar)
 2. A controller that provides events streaming endpoints to external client (algo-controller.jar)

-These fat jars are built in Eclipse using Maven by right click on the project -> Run As -> Maven Install
+These fat jars are built in Eclipse (found under target directory under project) using Maven by right click on the project -> Run As -> Maven Install

 <h2>Running a Default Strategy</h2>
 > java -jar algo-container-1.0.0-SNAPSHOT.jar